Download summary slide deck

 Latest results are as follows:

-- Latest MealTrak results show the number of out-of-home eating occasions were +15% higher than the comparable period in 2021 on a 52 week/MAT basis.
+- Latest MealTrak results show the number of out-of-home eating occasions were in line with the comparable period in 2022, on a 52 week/MAT basis.

-- In the latest 12 weeks, the number of out-of-home eating occasions were +1% higher than in 2021.
-There were 813 million eating out of home occasions in the 12 w/e 3 October 2022.
+- In the latest 12 weeks, the number of out-of-home eating occasions grew by +4% vs. the equivalent period in 2022.

 Commenting on the results, Tom Fender, Development Director at TWC, said: